syndesisio/syndesis-ui/README.md

 # Hawtio iPaaS
 The front end application for Red Hat iPaaS - a flexible, customizable, cloud-hosted platform that provides core integration capabilities as a service.
-It leverages Red Hat's existing product architecture with OpenShift Online/Dedicated and Fuse Integration Services.
+It leverages Red Hat's existing product architecture using OpenShift Online/Dedicated and Fuse Integration Services.
 For the back end application, please see [this repo](https://github.com/fabric8io/fabric8-forge).

 Included in this stack are the following technologies: